-Note that the AHA lactic acid and BHA salicylic acid are of little use in a scrub, because they're rinsed down the drain before they have a chance to work.
-Also, Dermalogica can label this product however they want, but the texture is akin to a scrub, not a leave-on AHA or BHA exfoliant.
+Note that the AHA lactic acid and BHA salicylic acid are of little use in a scrub (despits its pH of 3.5), because they're rinsed down the drain before they have a chance to work.
+Also, despite how Dermalogica positions this product, the texture is akin to a scrub, not a leave-on AHA or BHA exfoliant.

 Research indicates that components of lavender, specifically linalool, can be cytotoxic, which means that topical application causes skin-cell death (Source: Cell Proliferation, June 2004, pages 221–229).
 Lavender leaves contain camphor, which is a known skin irritant.
 Because the fragrance constituents in lavender oil oxidize when exposed to air, lavender oil is a pro-oxidant, and this enhanced oxidation increases its irritancy on skin (Source: Contact Dermatitis, September 2008, pages 143–150).
 Lavender oil is the most potent form, and even small amounts of it (0.25% or less) are problematic.
 It is a must to avoid in skin-care products, although it's fine as an aromatherapy agent for inhalation or relaxation (Sources: Psychiatry Research, February 2007, pages 89–96; and www.naturaldatabase.com).